Zulko/moviepy/_sources/user_guide/modifying.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Many methods that we will see accept duration or timepoint as arguments.
 For instance :py:meth:`clip.subclipped(t_start, t_end) <moviepy.Clip.Clip.subclipped(t_start, t_end)>` which cuts the clip between two timepoints.

-MoviePy usually accept duration and timepoint as either :
+MoviePy usually accept duration and timepoint as either:

 * a number of seconds as a ``float``.
 * a ``tuple`` with ``(minutes, seconds)`` or ``(hours, minutes, seconds)``.